St. Vincent National Wildlife Refuge: Role in Red Wolf Recovery Program

 Since 1990, St. Vincent National Wildlife Refuge has been a breeding ground for endangered red wolves.
-The wolves are allowed to roam the island and once the pups are weaned by their mother, the pups are taken to Alligator River National Wildlife Refuge in North Carolina.
+The wolves are allowed to roam the island and once the pups are weaned by their mother, they are taken to the Alligator River National Wildlife Refuge in North Carolina.

 Activities

-Activities include sea kayaking, boating destination, fishing, and birding.
-People may hike and bike on interior paths.
+Various activities include sea kayaking, boating destinations, fishing, and birding.
+People are permitted to hike and bike on interior paths.
 Not all roads are still in use, and only the main road (B Road) is lined with oyster shells for easier travel over the sandy soil of the island.
-Wildlife viewing as well as fishing from one of the four lakes stocked with largemouth bass and bluegill are also popular on the island.
-Visitors should practice leave no trace principles on the island.
+Popular activities include wildlife viewing and fishing from one of the four lakes for largemouth bass and bluegill.
+Visitors are encouraged to practice 'leave no trace' principles on the island.

 Hunting

 Annual primitive hunts help keep the population of sambar deer, white-tailed deer, feral hogs, and raccoons in check.
 Licenses for hunts are awarded by lottery and are managed by the Florida Fish and Wildlife Commission.
 Three public hunts are held each year between November and January.
 The Refuge is closed to the general public during hunts.